CNC Machining Design Guide

 Send the CAD model or drawing together with material, quantity, finish, critical dimensions, cosmetic notes, inspection requirements and any known assembly constraints.

-Is this guide mainly for milling or for all CNC machining?
+Do these rules apply mainly to milling or to all CNC machining?

 Most of the rules apply broadly to machined parts, especially milled geometry.
-If the part is strongly rotational, pair this guide with CNC turning services considerations before finalizing the RFQ.
+If the part is strongly rotational, pair these design checks with CNC turning services considerations before finalizing the RFQ.

 Use the checklist, then send the RFQ package

 Once the part has practical corners, manageable features, a focused tolerance strategy and clear drawing notes, the next step is simple.
-Use the RFQ page to upload the design package so manufacturability and quote details can be reviewed against the real part requirements.
+Use the RFQ page to upload the design package so manufacturability, prototype to production needs and quote details can be reviewed against the real part requirements.